dominikdz/ahh/README.md

 * please, be aware that most plugins create/override/remove respective link ~/bin/*
 * all plugins assume there's no other copy of software, if you are not sure what version of software you use, try ```which plugin_name```
 * dont' try to call ahh++ while being in ~/.ahh folder
+* dont' run ahh as sudo, or root

 ahh commands
 ===